i-shivamsoni/airdrop-archive/_posts/fundamentals/2024-12-23-Airdrop-Terminology-Glossary.md

 ### Blockchain Snapshot

 A snapshot captures the state of a blockchain at a specific block height.
-It’s commonly used to determine airdrop eligibility based on wallet holdings at that moment.
+It's commonly used to determine airdrop eligibility based on wallet holdings at that moment.

 ### Bounty